benbrastmckie/.config/README.md

 ## [Git](https://git-scm.com/) (Optional)

-Whether you cloned the config or forked it, the following steps will help you set up a GitHub repo that you can push and pull changes to so that you can keep your customised config backed up and accessible to other computers that you might want to pull this config down onto.
+Whether you forked my config or no, the following steps will help you set up a GitHub repo that you can push and pull changes to so that you can keep your customised config backed up and accessible to other computers that you might want to pull this config down onto.
-If you forked my config rather than cloning it, you can skip the following subsection.
+If you forked my config, you can skip the following subsection.

 ### Cloned Config

-Assuming that you cloned my config instead of forking it, make an account on GitHub if you haven't already, create a repository called 'config' or something similar (without including a Readme), and copy the SSH address which should be shown upon clicking the `Code` button.
+Assuming that you did not fork my config, make an account on GitHub if you haven't already, create a repository called 'config' or something similar (without including a Readme), and copy the SSH address which should be shown upon clicking the `Code` button.
 Now run:

 ```